 Topical Retinoids

 Retinoids, derived from vitamin A, speed up cell turnover, helping to address existing closed comedones and prevent new ones from forming.
 However, be prepared for purging as the increased cell turnover brings the blockages to the surface.
-Whether it’s over-the-counter adapalene or prescription-strength tretinoin, always introduce slowly and wear sunscreen, as retinoids can make the skin more sun-sensitive.

 AHAs (Alpha Hydroxy Acids)

 This group of naturally occurring acids is often derived from plant sources; some common members of the AHA family include glycolic acid, lactic acid, and mandelic acid.
 The magic of AHAs lies in their ability to exfoliate by gently dissolving the bonds between dead skin cells on the surface.
-This promotes the shedding of dead skin layers, keeping them from trapping sebum and clogging pores and helping to prevent closed comedones.
+This promotes the shedding of dead skin layers, keeping them from trapping sebum and clogging pores, and helping to prevent closed comedones.

 Non-Comedogenic Products

 Check to make sure your products don’t contain pore-clogging ingredients.
-Switch to non-comedogenic skincare and makeup products if needed, as these are designed to not clog pores in order to prevent closed comedones and make sure you are thoroughly cleansing your face to remove makeup, sunscreen and oils at the end of the day.
+Switch to non-comedogenic skincare and makeup products if needed, as these are designed to not clog pores in order to prevent closed comedones and make sure you are thoroughly cleansing your face to remove makeup, sunscreen, and oils at the end of the day.

 Benzoyl Peroxide